FirespriteLtd/website/site/content/news/yet-another-news-article-headline-which-is-long-and-runs-across-multiple-lines.md

 date: 2016-04-13T11:02:40.846Z
 draft: false
 summary: >-
-  “As optimistic developers, we thought this would be really easy” – Firesprite on adapting VR title The Persistence for the flatscreen. news/categories:
+  “As optimistic developers, we thought this would be really easy” said our MD, Graeme Ankers on adapting The Persistence for non-VR platforms. news/categories:
   - game
 featured_image: